 No matter what kind of work you do, there are bound to be moments when you are not getting the results you want, or when you make a mistake and feel depressed.
-There may also be times when you feel bad about your work, even though nothing is happening.
+There may also be times when you’re not satisfied with your work, even though nothing is happened.
 How do you keep your motivation in such situations?
-In this article, I will write down what I think you can do as an individual and what I wish corporate culture would do to keep you motivated.
+In this article, I will share what I think you can do as an individual and what corporate place could do to keep employees motivated.

 What Individuals Can Do